kevba/blog/content/posts/docker-bridges.md

 Kind=bridge
 ```

 Next, create a file called `br0.network`.
 This configures the bridge.
-I think this must always have a static IP if we want to use the bridge with docker, but i'm not sure.
+I think this must always have a static IP if we want to use the bridge with docker, but I am not sure.
 ```
 [Match]
 Name=br0